Lunar0sh/lunar.bot/README.md

 lunar.space uses slash commands for configuration.

     /set_channel
     Sets the current channel for daily APOD posts.
-You must have "Manage Channels" permission to use this command.
+You must have "Administrator" permission to use this command.

     /unset_channel
     Stops the bot from sending daily APOD posts to this server.
-You must have "Manage Channels" permission.
+You must have "Administrator" permission to use this command.

     /apod
     Manually fetches and posts the current APOD.
 You must have "Administrator" permission to use this command.